uhcc0002/uhcc0002.github.io/about.md

 ---
 layout: page
-title: Our Role & Activities
+title: Our Mission
-description: This is what we do.
+description: This is what we do
 background: '/img/bg-about.jpg'
 ---